Wisembly/elephant.io/README.md

           ~~~~~~~~~~~~~~~~~~~
 ```

+The docs are not written yet, but you should check [the example directory](https://github.com/Wisembly/elephant.io/tree/master/example) to have a basic knownledge on how this library is meant to work.

 Installation
 ============
 You have multiple ways to install Elephant.io.
 If you are unsure what to do, go with